-Add colors and prints:
+Add colours and prints:

 Leave enough space:

-While choosing the furniture and fixtures this point is a must know.
+While choosing the furniture and fixtures this point is a must-know.
 While growing up kids need enough space to play and roll and be physically active in their rooms and jamming the space with too many things.
 Leaving a place is one of the ways you can Ace your designing game as when it comes to kid's rooms "less is more".

 Double up the storage:

 Our recommendation is to go beyond sufficient storage – more is better.
 Cultivating a tidy room is a valuable habit to instil early on.
 Ensure there's ample space for toys and books; it's important for children to have designated spots for their belongings.

 Considering kids' daily essentials like clothes, books, toys, and activity items, each should have a designated shelf.
 Also, factor in your child's height when selecting furniture and fixtures – reachable handles make their daily routines easier.

 Keep little ones busy:

 By this we mean to add some activity area, maybe build a hut, instrument of their choice or puzzles or pool on the balcony.
 Something that should encourage their cognitive development must be added to the room.
 With time and interest, the activity may change or you may shuffle through a few, at one point in time.
 During their growing years, kids are full of energy and it's a great time to experiment through the options to see where the interest lies and grows with time.